 Only intellectuals like Bhisma, Dharmaraja, and Vidura were able to escape this fate.
 Eventually, there was a gradual decline in the moral fiber of society in general.
 People with enormous physicality became increasingly offensive in their thirst for desire and power.
 The average human lifespan had also come down to 1,000 years.

 7. Kali Yuga

-The last age in ever repeating cycle of Maha Yuga is the Kali Yuga.
-It also happens to have the shortest span that lasts for 432,000 human years.
-The current time period falls under Kali Yuga – also referred to as the Iron Age.
-As the name already suggests, Kali Yuga witnesses hypocrisy and instability like never before.
-Human nature is significantly corrupted by the temptations of sin and only a fickle of conscience remains.
+The last age in the ever-repeating cycle of Maha Yuga is the Kali Yuga.
+It is also the shortest, lasting for 432,000 human years.
+The current time period falls under Kali Yuga, and it is also referred to as the Iron Age.
+The Kali Yuga represents hypocrisy and instability like never before.
+Human nature is significantly corrupted by the temptations of sin and only a little conscience remains.

 5. The Vedas and Modern Science

-The Vedas represent the collection of hymns and religious texts that were formulated somewhere in between 1500 to 1000 BCE.
-These sacred verses were written in regions of contemporary Indus civilization – a region noted as the origin place of ancient Hindu religion.
+The Vedas represent a collection of hymns and religious texts that were formulated somewhere between 1500 and 1000 BC.
+These sacred verses were written in the Indus region where it is believed Hinduism originated.
 The scripture used in the Vedas is Sanskrit.
 Even though the Vedas were composed thousands of years ago, scientists have found a strong connection between their messages and modern science.